Demonstration: Color-Study For a Watercolor Home Portrait

 Why do a Color-Study?

-Before Yong started working on his final home portrait painting, he did a color study on a smaller piece of watercolor paper.
-This helped him experiment and plan the colors for the final painting.
-In this demonstration, he used a 15 x 11 inch piece of watercolor paper.
+Before I do my final painting, I like to do a color study on a smaller piece of watercolor paper.
+This helps me experiment and plan the colors for the final painting.
+In this demonstration, I used a 15 x 11 inch piece of watercolor paper.

-First Yong would do a simple drawing then start painting.
-The color-study (color experiment) is extremely helpful when you need to combine many reference materials from different locations for a home portrait.
+First I will do a simple drawing then start painting.
+The color-study (color experiment) is extremely helpful when I need to combine many reference materials from different locations for a home portrait.

-Color-study is a trial and play exercise.
-Yong likes to push the colors to the limit.
-In this process, Yong didn't go into too many details of the objects but pay full attention to the overall color composition and capture the essence of a home.
-Color-study is just like a practice session before a big game!
+It is a trial and play exercise.
+I sometimes push the colors to the limit.
+In this process, I will not go into too many details but I will pay complete attention to the overall color composition and capture the essence of the home.
+You may say, it's like a practice session before a big game!

 Colors have temperatures and values (cold and hot, dark and light).
-Like an orchestra with many instruments, Yong plays with colors; dark and light, shapes and depth.
-He pursue harmony and the appropriate mood for the painting.
+Like an orchestra with many instruments, I play with colors; dark and light, shapes and depth.
+I pursue harmony and the appropriate mood for the painting.
 It is both a fun and joyous creative experience.

-The color-study process usually eliminates a lot of guesswork when you start the final painting.
+The color-study process usually eliminates a lot of guesswork when I start my final painting.